 The William R McFarlane Scholarship

-The award will cover Home/EU fees and provide an annual stipend at the standard RCUK rate (rate for 2020-2021 to be announced, but the equivalent for 2019-2020 was £15,009) for three years.
-An overseas awardee will be expected to cover the balance of their tuition fees for three years.
+The award will cover Home (UK) fees and provide an annual stipend at the standard UKRI rate (The UKRI stipend for the academic year 23/24 has now been published on the UKRI website as £18,622 full-time equivalent or the pro rata equivalent for part-time students) for three years.
+An overseas awardee will be expected to cover the balance of their fees for three years.

 For more information on the award and how to apply, please see the link below.